l6chen/ECE208_HMM2/README.md

 Tianming Sun A53267707

 ## Dataset
-Five families from a clan from PFam Library.\
+Five families from a clan in PFam Library are given:\
 https://pfam.xfam.org/clan/PAN

 Family1: PAN_1 (PF00024)\